 Whether cut or abandoned, old material still has some worth.
 A case in point is Pete’s Fish, a short story I first wrote some 20 years ago, and recently discovered it on some old (previously incompatible) floppy disks.

 While the search for old stories was not as fruitful as hoped (I suspect some of my early attempts were on a different computer entirely, or typewritten and lost), it was interesting to find Pete’s Fish, and polish it up a bit.
-The resulting improved edit is an easier read, a little simpler, will probably be further improved as time goes on…
+The resulting improved edit is an easier read, a little simpler, and will probably be further polished as time goes on…

 Far from killing darlings, however, is the flip-side of this.
 Do you have material that you’ve previously sold that can in some way be reworked?
 Could you, in short, be able to make money on your writing with minimal effort, thereby maximising the income of a long-forgotten piece of work?